-The current status of irrigation water management in the Aral Sea region demonstrates the Aral Sea disaster as a prime example for unsustainable irrigation development.
-Lessons from the Aral Sea problem include the need for an appropriate agricultural development strategy; the need for developing and monitoring an early warning system; and the realization of appropriate actions when creeping processes of change are detected.
-Sustainable resource use in the region needs to take a long-term approach.
+The concepts and analytical framework are applied to irrigation water management in the Aral Sea region, where current practices have led to an environmental disaster that is likely irreversible in some parts.
+Lessons from the Aral Sea problem include the need for an appropriate agricultural development strategy, the need for developing and monitoring an early warning system, and the need to take appropriate actions when creeping processes of change are detected.
+Sustainable resource use in the region must take a long-term view.

 Adverse water and soil salinity consequences of irrigation must be fully accounted for, and cumulative changes of water and soil salinity over time must be traced.
-Tradeoffs between short-term irrigation profits and their associated environmental consequences must be carefully dealt with.
+Trade-offs between short-term irrigation profits and their associated environmental consequences must be carefully dealt with.

-Analytical results show that the current irrigated agriculture cannot be sustained in a sustainable manner since it may put large risk on flow release to the Aral Sea, aggravate the degradation of water and soil salinity, and finally adversely affect crop yield and harvested area.
-Improvements in the current infrastructure, including water conveyance/distribution efficiency, irrigation efficiency and drainage system, and reducing irrigated cotton area (from 60% of the total irrigated area in early 1990 to 40%) and increasing wheat and maize area (from 10% of the total irrigated area in early 1990 to 32%) are recommended to sustain both agricultural production and the environment in the basin.
-Annualized investment for the improvements is estimated as US\$ 299 million.
+Analytical results show that the current irrigated agriculture cannot be sustained because it may put at risk the flow release to the Aral Sea, aggravate the degradation of water and soil salinity, and adversely affect crop yield and harvested area.
+Improvements in the current infrastructure, such as improving water conveyance/distribution efficiency, upgrading irrigation efficiency and drainage systems, reducing irrigated cotton area, and increasing wheat and maize area, are recommended to sustain agricultural production and the environment in the basin.
+Annualized investment for the improvements is estimated as US\$299 million.

-A penalty tax on salt discharge less than 50 US\$ per ton, as an economic incentive, may help address environmental problems while having only a small effect on irrigation profit.
+A penalty tax on salt discharge, as an economic incentive, may help address environmental problems while having only a small effect on irrigation profit.
 Moreover, investments to improve infrastructure could be financed from taxes on increased profits resulting from the infrastructure improvements.
 However, the taxation and investments will depend on the development of an interstate agreement on basin infrastructure investments, something that the Central Asian republics still need to develop.